samumantha/instructor-training/content/lesson-design.md

 ### Working with learning objectives

-ENCCS lessons usually have a *learning objectives* section.
+Lessons should have a clear *learning objectives* section.
 Good learning objectives are quite specific about the intended effect of a lesson on its learners.
-We aim to create learning objectives that are specific, accurate, and informative for both learners and instructors.
+We should aim to create learning objectives that are specific, accurate, and informative for both learners and instructors.

 In practice, it's best to start defining your target audience by answering to questions